-Don't forget to switch back to stereo after testing for mono compatibility.
+DON'T FORGET to switch back to stereo after testing for mono compatibility.

-GIVE PLENTY OF HEADROOM
+PLENTY OF HEADROOM

-AVOID USING LIMITERS ON THE MASTER OUTPUT
+NO LIMITING ON THE MASTER OUTPUT

 The loudness of your pre-master will not determine the loudness of your final master and may affect the engineers ability to work effectively.